albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 #.
 Number of selected legs.
 #.
 From and to waypoint.
 #.
 Distance between the two waypoints.
 #.
-Flight time based on currect aircraft performance configuration file.
+Flight time based on current aircraft performance configuration file.
 #.
 Fuel required in weight and volume units.

 .. figure:: ../images/route_footer_selected.jpg